 Defamation can occur both online and offline.
 Online defamation pertains to defamatory content that was specifically transmitted via the internet.
 This can include social media defamation (like libelous public shaming on social media), online newspapers, blogs, gossip forums, online consumer reviews, consumer complaint boards, and shaming and cheater websites.

 Communications such as handwritten letters, text messages, phone calls, voicemails, face-to-face conversations, and unpublished articles are not established forms of online content.
 If you are dealing with defamatory offline content, we recommend contacting your local bar association or legal aid society for an appropriate referral.

 In general, attorneys that concentrate on internet defamation may only be able to assist with online content.
 But, some online defamation attorneys can also help with claims involving books or podcasts as well.

-To illustrate the types of cases an online defamation attorney can help with, I will provide two common examples.
+To illustrate the types of cases an online attorney can help with, I will provide two common online defamation examples.
 Please note that the following stories are fictional (the examples are not real clients or cases of our firm).

 Example of an Actionable Online Defamation Claim

 Bright Smiles is a dental practice based out of Cleveland, Ohio.
 Mary Smith is a former patient who was not particularly happy with the dental work she received and demanded a full refund.
 Bright Smiles offered a discount but did not give a full refund as Mary requested.

 Mary then proceeded to create several fake Google reviews from her main account as well as many other aliases alleging that Bright Smiles had robbed her, injured her, and made her look like a horse.
 These defamatory remarks caused the Bright Smiles Google rating to go from a 5-star establishment to a 3-star one, drastically decreasing their online traffic and eventually, a loss of business.